Oignontom8283/oignontom8283/README.md

 * I'm a Developer/Programmer (*though I guess the fact you're reading this on GitHub kind of says it all, right?*)

-  * My main focus is backend development and Discord bots
+  * I specialize in backend development and Discord bots.
-  * TypeScript (JavaScript)
+  * TypeScript ❤️ (JavaScript)
   * Python
   * HTML, CSS, React
   * A bit of C++